 THE GCC BRIEFING: 10 – 15 April 2017

-Politics: On Monday 10 April, Palestinian President Mahmoud Abbas travelled to Bahrain to meet the King Hamad Al Khalifa.
+Politics: On Monday 10 April, Palestinian President Mahmoud Abbas traveled to Bahrain to meet the King Hamad Al Khalifa.
 The main purpose of the visit was to discuss advancing relations including political and diplomatic moves related to the Palestinian cause.
 Abbas also met with Bahrain' s Crown Prince, Salman bin Hamad bin Isa Al Khalifa, Prime Minister, Khalifa bin Salman Al Khalifa and the Foreign Minister, Khalid bin Ahmed Al Khalifa.

 Politics: Saudi Arabia's government condemned the chemical weapon attack that took place in the city Khan Sheikhun in Syria.
 Bashar al-Assad is held responsible for the attack.
 This week Saudi’s cabinet expressed full support for US military operations against military targets in Syria.
 The cabinet stressed the position of Saudi Arabia in order to find a peaceful solution for the Syrian crisis and also underlined the importance of Syria's territorial integrity in order to maintain its security and military institutions.

 Economy: A new version of the “Ottawa Plan” has been generated by Canada in order to deepen cooperation with Riyadh.
 Ottawa's plan will focus in the fields of education, healthcare, advanced emerging technologies, mining and sustainable energy.
 The Canadian Ambassador, Denis Horak, noted that it is time to bring the economic relations of both countries to a higher level.
-Canada is determined to increase the flow of commodities, services and investments to Saudi Arabia
+Canada is determined to increase the flow of commodities, services and investments to Saudi Arabia.

 Economy: Next week the Organization of the Petroleum Exporting Countries (OPEC) and the United Arab Emirates' Ministry of Energy will launch a new global oil and gas database project.
 The main aim of this project is to develop a simple tool to analyse energy information and get more transparency in the system.
 According to OPEC, the project will consist of a set of high standard analytical tools, employing data-driven approaches, optimization and statistical analysis techniques.
 This system will be able to make comparison between different countries, their flows and products and it will be linked to publicly available oil market databases.